Get 80% off your plan for your first 6 months.*

 Xero's payroll software automates gross and net pay calculations, reducing errors and saving time on every pay run.

-• Automatic calculations: Tax, National Insurance, and pension deductions calculated correctly
+• Automatic calculations: Tax, National Insurance, and pension deductions done correctly every time

-• Payslip generation: Clear breakdown of gross pay, deductions, and net pay
+• Generating payslips: Clear breakdown showing gross pay, deductions, and net pay

-• HMRC compliance: auto-enrolment and Real Time Information (RTI) submissions handled automatically
+• Handling compliance: Auto-enrolment and Real Time Information (RTI) submissions to HMRC

-• Employee self-service: Staff can access payslips and P60s online
+• Enabling self-service: Staff access their payslips and P60s online

 FAQs on gross pay vs net pay